carlosp420/nymphalidae_diversification/MS.md

 ### Estimation of trait-dependent speciation rates
 The MEDUSA analyses taking into account phylogenetic uncertainty estimated a diversification rate increase in part of the clade Ithomiini across more than 95% of the trees.
-Our BiSSE analysis found a positive effect of the character state "feeding on Solanaceae" on the diversification rate on part of Ithomiini (Oleriina + Ithomiina + Napeogenina + Dircennina + Godyrina) (Figure 7).
+Our BiSSE analysis found a positive effect of the character state "feeding on Solanaceae" on the diversification rate on part of Ithomiini (Oleriina + Ithomiina + Napeogenina + Dircennina + Godyridina) (Figure 7).
 The Markov Chain Monte Carlo algorithm was run for 10000 generations discarding the first 7500 as burnin.
 The estimated mean diversification rate for taxa that do not feed on